alextazin/UMLtoOWL/README.md

-# UMLto OWL conversion tool
+# UML to OWL conversion tool